projen/projen/API.md

 [Stability](#projen-stability)|*No description*
 [TypeScriptJsxMode](#projen-typescriptjsxmode)|Determines how JSX should get transformed into valid JavaScript.
 [TypeScriptModuleResolution](#projen-typescriptmoduleresolution)|Determines how modules get resolved.
+[awscdk.ApprovalLevel](#projen-awscdk-approvallevel)|Which approval is required when deploying CDK apps.
 [deps.DependencyType](#projen-deps-dependencytype)|Type of dependency.
 [github.DependabotRegistryType](#projen-github-dependabotregistrytype)|Each configuration type requires you to provide particular settings.
 [github.DependabotScheduleInterval](#projen-github-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.